 In managing and controlling urbanisation, stakeholders have many trade-offs to consider.
-Should farmers move off their land for new urban housing?
+For example, should farmers move off their land for new urban housing?
 Should government interventions discourage people from moving to the cities?
 What are the best ways to promote social cohesion among urban citizens new and old?

 Actions by any stakeholder that strengthen the nexus between food, health, ecology, livelihoods, and identities are always welcome.